AY-AllenYe/LipstickRecommendation/README.md

 ### Dependency

+​	In my machine these wheels is tested related.
+Among them, jittor needs paired numpy (the newest update of jittor may report error).
+Thus it's strongly suggested install the same version of jittor and numpy.
+Others can install as default.

 ```
 jittor == 1.3.8.5
-numpy == 1.26.4       (In my machine these 2 wheels is tested related.)
+numpy == 1.26.4
+PIL == 12.0.0
+pandas == 2.3.3
+tqdm == 4.67.1
+sklearn == 1.7.2
 and others.
 ```

+### Updated Logs

+#### 2025.11.21 version 1.2

+**Goals (v1.2)**

+    1.Function: Recommend other items in same cluster.
+    2.Fix bugs

+**TODO (v1.2)**

+    Same as TODO (v1.0) except '7.Function: Recommend other items in same cluster, list its information or online shopping website.', which is 70% done.

+#### 2025.11.20 version 1.1

+**Goals (v1.1)**

+    1.Optimize the file tree structure (Move and Rename several files) 2.Fix bugs

+**TODO (v1.1)**

-### TODO
+    Same as TODO (v1.0)

+#### 2025.11.19 version 1.0

+**Goals (v1.0)**

+    1.Datasets have been processed.
+    2.Clusters have been determined.
+    3.Classification has simply done.

+**TODO (v1.0)**

     1.More datasets.(By fetching from some online shops, TaoBao and Amazon etc.)
     2.More dimension of datasets.(Not just colors, but also other attributes, glossiness and moisture etc.)
     3.Re-determine the Cluster by new-updated datasets.
     4.Find more proper and intelligent algorithm of classification.
     5.Find mor accurate models or nets to train.
-6.UI and repository.
+    6.UI and repository, which can easily interact.

-This is your README.
-READMEs are where you can communicate what your project is and how to use it.

-Write your name on line 6, save it, and then head back to GitHub Desktop.
+    7.Function: Recommend other items in same cluster, list its information or online shopping website.
+    8.Function(Maybe): Virtual dress-on if input real-time video of human face.